 The Content Caching and Retrieval protocols enable the retrieval of content from networked computers.
 These protocols support content discovery, transport, data structures that are used for content, and the encryption process for securing content.
 Within the system, caching has two distinct modes of operation.
 One mode, in which the cached content is on a single predetermined computer, is known in this document as a hosted cache.
-This mode follows a client/server model.<a href="mailto: The other mode, in which the cached content is distributed among a number of computers, is known in this document as distributed cache.
-This mode follows a peer-to-peer caching model.<a href="mailto: Server and the cached content is distributed among a number of computers, is known in this
+This mode follows a client/server model.<1> The other mode, in which the cached content is distributed among a number of computers, is known in this document as distributed cache.
+This mode follows a peer-to-peer caching model.<2>